AlexiaChen/awesome-stars/README.md

 ## C#

+- [Unity-Technologies/game-programming-patterns-demo](https://github.com/Unity-Technologies/game-programming-patterns-demo) – A repo of small demos that assemble some of the well-known design patterns in Unity development to support the ebook "Level up your code with game programming patterns"
 - [studyzy/imewlconverter](https://github.com/studyzy/imewlconverter) – ”深蓝词库转换“ 一款开源免费的输入法词库转换程序
 - [dotnet/maui-samples](https://github.com/dotnet/maui-samples) – Samples for .NET Multi-Platform App UI (.NET MAUI)
 - [IoTSharp/IoTSharp](https://github.com/IoTSharp/IoTSharp) – IoTSharp is an open-source IoT platform for data collection, processing, visualization, and device management.